Splix777/total-perspective-vortex/README.md

 projection matrix.

-This matrix will project the data on a new set of axes that will express the most"important" variations.
+This matrix will project the data on a new set of axes that will express the most "important" variations.
 It is called a change of basis, and it is a transformation composed of rotations, translations and scaling operations.

-As such the PCA considers your dataset and determine new basis components, sorted by how much those axises account for variations in the data.
+As such, the PCA considers your dataset and determines new basis components, sorted by how much those axises account for variations in the data.

 The [CSP](https://doc.ml.tu-berlin.de/bbci/publications/BlaTomLemKawMue08.pdf)